innogames/slack-bot/readme.md

 # Installation
 **Create Classic Slack App:**
 - Create a [Classic Slack App](https://api.slack.com/apps?new_classic_app=1)
-- Goto "Bot" section and create a "Legacy Bot user"
+- Go to "Bot" section and create a "Legacy Bot user"
-- Goto "OAuth & Permissions" and install the app in your workspace
+- Go to "OAuth & Permissions" and install the app in your workspace
 - A "Bot User OAuth Access Token" is visible (starts with "xoxb-").
 You need this one in the config.yaml in slack->token.

 **Quick steps:** (just use the bot via Docker)